sergeturgeon/homebridge-bandwidth-meter/README.md

 The interval in seconds at which the SNMP router will be queried for its rx/tx port counters.
 ##IFTTT Configuration
 ###"ifttt_api_key"
 Your IFTTT API key.
-Use the default invalid key if you do not which to receive notifications.
+Set the key to empty if you do not which to receive notifications.
 ###"ifttt_event"
 The IFTTT Maker Event corresponding to this notification.
 The "Notification" box should include {Value1}{Value2}{Value3}{OccurredAt}.
 ###"ifttt_threshold_mbps"